me-viper/MappingGenerator/docs/Concepts.md

 ## All generated mappings are reusable

 If MappingGenerator generated mapping A => B it will reuse this mapping whenever A => B mapping is required.
-For more information see [Nested Mappings](./NestedMappings.md) section.
+For more information see [Reusing Mappings](./ReusingMappings.md) section.

 ## Mappings for collection types generated out of box